 Then toss them out all over your garden.

 18. Make Something

 Reuse coffee grounds by making lots of different items.
 They can be used for craft projects as realistic dirt.

 19. This One is for the Ladies

 Okay, ladies, let’s be real.
 It doesn’t matter your walk in life, at some point, most of us will end up with cellulite.
 It makes us self-conscious and distracts us from loving our bodies.

 So how great is it, that I have a simple and inexpensive idea that could possibly fix your bout with cellulite?
 You take some old coffee grounds and mix them with warm water.
 Then rub them on the area impacted by cellulite for about 10 minutes, a few times a week.

 20. Winter Safety

-Cleaning out your fireplace and woodstove is so important in order to be safe while burning wood during the winter.
-There are a ton of different ways to clean out your fireplace but one you probably haven’t thought of includes using your old coffee grounds.
+Cleaning out your fireplace and woodstove is important in order to be safe while burning wood during the winter.
+There are tons of different ways to clean out your fireplace but one you probably haven’t thought of includes using your old coffee grounds.

 The idea is to throw your old coffee grounds directly into the fireplace on top of the ashes.
-This should weight the ashes down and make them much easier to clean out the space.
+This should weight the ashes down and make it much easier to clean out space.